sgillamwright/angular-master-seed/README.md

 ##TODO
 * Investigate using ES2015 to write gulpfile + tasks.
 * Keeping checking in on JSDOC project to see how ES2015 support is.
 Would prefer to be using this over ESDOC as its more robust.
-* Complete Generators code for common and features.
 * Setup csslint to use only a bundle of app css without vendor css.
 * Add purify css task to audit css.
 * clean up gulp.config.js.